 If you are looking for the best software to remove duplicate files on Mac, a free application Duplicate File Finder is exactly what you need.
 It allows you to identify double files on any disk or folder on your local disk, external drive or network drive.

-Whether you are looking for duplicate videos, music copies in iTunes, duplicate pictures or any other duplicate files, this duplicate detector will save you time, and help clear gigabytes of useless file copies.
+Whether you are looking for duplicate videos, music copies, duplicate pictures or any other duplicate files, this duplicate detector will save you time, and help clear gigabytes of useless file copies.

 This app is a fast duplicate file finder.
 However, we would like to give you some recommendations to improve your experience and help you identify duplicate files on your external drive in less than a minute.

 How to speed up searching for duplicates

 Recently, we were asked by one of our users what to do if the search for duplicates on a huge external disk takes too much time.
 Let’s see why this may happen and how it can be solved.

 First, we would like to mention that the scanning time depends on the speed of your disk and its connection speed.
 Duplicate File Finder compares the files’ content byte-to-byte to identify duplicates.
 A slow disk or slow connection interface may increase the search time.
 Nevertheless, you can scan, not necessarily the whole disk, but specified folders or you can set the minimal file size of files for the scan.

 1. Skip the Time Machine backups to be scanned